Hand of the Maker

 - Were there any special circumstances involved in its crafting?
 What were they?

-This ritual will only work on an item with a ribbon, or a Profound Decisions ID number.
+This ritual will only work on an item with a ribbon, or a Profound Decisions ID number (such as an arcane projection).
 Information is usually revealed in the form of a short vision, and each contributor receives the same information.

 If an item has been reforged - that is, it is a magical property whose properties have been restored after they have expired - the information can become a little confused.
 In this case, it will usually provide information about the time the item was first crafted, and may provide more than one name, or the name of only the first or the most recent artisan to work with the item.